coldshrine/study-notes/books/kanban.md

 ### Balance demand against throughput

 By setting the rate at which we accept new requirements, we are effectively fixing our work-in-progress to a given size.
 As work is delivered, we will pull new work from the people creating demand.

+### Create slack

+Slack capacity created by the act of limiting work-in-progress enables improvement. **You need slack to enable continuous improvement.** You need to balance demand against throughput and limit the quantity of work-in-progress to enable slack.

+In order to have slack, you must have an unbalanced value stream with a bottleneck resource.
+Optimising for utilisation is not desirable.

+### Prioritise

+At this point, management attention can turn to optimising the value delivered rather than merely the quantity of code delivered.

+**Prioritisation should not be controlled by engineering.** Improving prioritisation requires the product owner, business sponsor, or marketing department.
+Engineering can seek only to influence how prioritisation is done.

+### Building maturity

+First, learn to build high-quality code.
+Then reduce the work-in-progress, shorten lead times, and release often.
+Next, balance demand against throughput, limit work-in-progress, and create slack to free up bandwidth, which enable improvements.
+Then, with a smoothly functioning and optimising software development capability, improve prioritisation to optimise value delivery.

+### Attack sources of variability to improve predictability

+Reducing variability in software development requires knowledge workers to change the way they work, to learn new techniques and change their personal behaviour.
+All of this is hard.
+Variability creates a greater need for slack.